- Who are caregivers, and what do they do?

 They may not be able to be a part of your loved one’s care every day, but perhaps a friend can come once a week for 3 or 4 hours so that you can take time for yourself.
 Someone else may be able to be there for an hour or 2 twice a week so you can go to a support group, shopping, or church.
 See the section below called “Can I take a break or time for myself?” for more ideas.

 How do I take care of my children during this time?

-Children can sense stress in their family members and notice that there is less time for them.
-They may start to have trouble in school or act as they did when they were younger.
-Even though your time is limited, you will need to take time to check in with them to learn about their fears and concerns.
+Children can sense stress in their family members and notice that there’s less time for them.
+They may start to have trouble in school or act like they did when they were younger.
+Even though your time is limited, you’ll need to take time to check in with them to learn about their fears and concerns.

 For more information, see our documents called Helping Children With Cancer in the Family: Dealing with Diagnosis and Helping Children With Cancer in the Family: Dealing With Treatment.

 It’s normal to feel overwhelmed sometimes by the responsibilities of care.
 But if it becomes a constant problem, you may need to see a mental health professional.
 Below is a list of serious signs of trouble.
 Get professional help if you:

 - Feel like hurting yourself or hurting or yelling at the people you care for